underlay/tasl.io/content/docs/units.md

 Now let's get back to the unit type.

-## The Unit Type is a Set with Just One Element
+## the unit type is a set with just one element

 The [unit type](https://en.wikipedia.org/wiki/Unit_type) is this set: `{ <the unit value> }`.
 It's a set with only one element.
 For now, let's call that element "the unit value".